Jon-Templeton/coding-agent/README.md

 ## Usage

 1. Create a `secret_key.txt` file in the project root and add your Anthropic API key
-2. Modify the `project_path` variable to set your desired project directory
-3. Run the main script: `main.py`
+2. Run the main script: `main.py`
-4. Provide a project idea when prompted
+3. Provide a project idea when prompted

 The script will then:
 1. Set up the project directory and logging